-In my experience of writing resumes, I have come across a number of rules about what should go in and what should stay out of a resume.
-So let me share with you here the things not to include on your resume.
-They are:
+In my experience of writing resumes, I have come across a number of rules regarding what should go in and what should always be omitted from a resume.

-– Pictures/Photos: Don’t add any pictures of yourself unless you are absolutely required to do so.
-It is yet another way to exclude you from the running.
+Don’t add any pictures of yourself unless you are absolutely required to do so.
+It is inappropriate for your photo to be included in your resume.
+It also provides yet another way to exclude you from the running.
 All employers have their own personal stereotypes and opinions about how you should look.
 Don’t pander to this idea at this stage.
 (Unless of course you are going for a modelling job or similar, in which case you would be adding full-sized studio photographs, not resume pictures)

-– Reasons for Leaving Jobs: Any excuses or reasons or whatever as to why you left previous jobs should be avoided.
+Any excuses or reasons or whatever as to why you left previous jobs should be avoided.
 It may indeed be obvious from your resume that you have stayed a very short time in your previous job or that you have had many jobs in a very short time.
 Your best course of action is let the facts speak for themselves and simply never raise the issue.
 However, you can expect a few questions in the interview when you get there, but leave it till then.
+No matter how interesting the story is, do not include it in your resume.

-– Reference Details: Leave out any mention of references and never put reference contact details on your resume.
+Leave out any mention of references.
+Referees’ contact details should never be included in your resume.
 The reason is that people, who you have asked to be references for you, want you to treat their privacy with a lot of respect.
 So don’t splash their contact details around.
 Also, prospective employers don’t actually want to see your references at this stage.
 I recommend that you only provide references when they specifically ask for them and after at least one interview, so you can have had an opportunity to check the prospective employer out as being legitimate.